Johnpaul George

-Johnpaul George is an Indian script writer and film director active in the Malayalam film industry.
+Johnpaul George is an Indian script writer, film director and Film Producer active in the Malayalam film industry.
 He is best known for his debut film Guppy, which was released in August 2016.

 Personal life

-Johnpaul George was born in Thuruthy, Changanassery, to K.V George and Reethamma George.
+Johnpaul George was born to K.V George and Reethamma George in Kottayam, Kerala.
 He graduated with a Bachelor of Performing Arts (B.P.A.), vocal in music, from Swathi Thirunal College of Music, Thiruvananthapuram.
-However, while doing that course, he felt that he should pursue cinema.
-He was also strongly influenced by his mother in entering the film field.

 Film career

 He started his film career as a chief assistant director in the 2011 Rajesh Pillai–directed movie Traffic.
 Later, he was the associate director for Sameer Thahir in the following movies: Chaappa Kurishu, 5 Sundarikal, and Neelakasham Pachakadal Chuvanna Bhoomi.
-He also worked as the production partner of 'E4 Entertainment' from 2013 to 2016.
+He also worked as the production partner of E4 Entertainment from 2013 to 2016.
 He made his directorial movie debut through the Malayalam movie Guppy, which was released in August 2016.
+His second Malayalam film Ambili was released on 2019.

 He is also the producer of Romancham, which was released in February 2023.